bradchristie/taminations-flutter/assets/c1/cross_by.md

 1/2 [Circulate](../b1/circulate.md),
 [Sashaying](../b1/sashay.md) as you go, and joining opposite hands from initial handhold.
-Ends in a Wrong-Way Thar, Thar, or Ocean Wave between vertical Mini-Waves.
+Ends in a Wrong-Way Thar, Thar, or Wave between vertical Mini-Waves.

 >
 > ![alt](cross_by.png)